highbyte/dotnet-6502/docs/systems/c64/libraries.md

 `$3FFF` in black over the background colour.

-The graphics themselves come from the chip's graphics data sequencer, followed pixel by pixel as the VIC-II article describes it, with the points within a cycle at which register changes reach the output taken from the VICE project's emulation and test programs, which the result is checked against.
+The graphics themselves come from the chip's graphics data sequencer, followed pixel by pixel as the VIC-II article describes it.
+Where in a cycle a register change reaches the output is not in the article; those points are the chip's observed behaviour as VICE's VICII test programs show it, and the output is checked against their reference pictures.
 Each cycle's g-access (the chip's cycles 16-55, one per column) puts a byte into a two-stage pipeline, and the shift register takes it at the pixel XSCROLL selects in the cycle after that, together with the video matrix byte and colour nibble that belong to it; in idle state the byte comes from `$3FFF` (`$39FF` with ECM) with no matrix data, and outside those cycles the pipeline is fed zeros.
 XSCROLL, the mode bits and the memory pointers reach the sequencer through